monktastic/blog/pages/metaphysics/quantum-woo.md

 it is addressed separately in this piece.
 And the only option that modifies the rules of QM is "de Broglie - Bohm", which gets a whopping 0%.
 "Other" is sounding like a pretty good option.

+11. Sean Carroll again:

+    > Quantum mechanics has become the most important and best-tested part of modern physics.
+Without it, nothing makes sense.
+Every student who gets a degree in physics is supposed to learn QM above all else.
+There are a variety of experimental probes, all of which confirm the theory to spectacular precision.

 ---